fqrd/resources/backup.md

 You should now see the "TEXT_TO_BACKUP" in clear.

-(beware some intputs like "x511" might be read as hexadecimal and confuse gpg -d) (don't forget the `--raw` flag, otherwise zbarimg's output would start with "QR-Code:" which `base64 --decode` won't understand)
+(don't forget the `--raw` flag, otherwise zbarimg's output would start with "QR-Code:" which `base64 --decode` won't understand)